ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

 ## Extensibility

-In Fidesops, masking strategies are all built on top of an abstract base class - `MaskingStrategy`.
+In fidesops, masking strategies are all built on top of an abstract base class - `MaskingStrategy`.
 MaskingStrategy has three methods - `mask`, `get_configuration_model` and `get_description`.
 For more detail on these methods, visit the class in the fidesops repository.
 For now, we will focus on the implementation of `RandomStringRewriteMaskingStrategy` below: